wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 And now your Wasp should be deployed! 🐝 🚂 🚀

-Back in your [Railway dashboard](https://railway.app/dashboard), click on your project and you should see your newly deployed services: Postgres, Server, and Client.
+Back in your [Railway dashboard](https://railway.app/dashboard), click on your project and you should see your newly deployed services: PostgreSQL, Server, and Client.

 ### Updates & Redeploying